 Read on to explore what traits, skills, and subject matter fall into these three categories, and how a master’s degree from a university like Northeastern can help aspiring computer scientists hone them all.

-1. Technical Computer Science Skills
+1. Specific Technical Skills

 The most commonly acknowledged type of skills required among computer scientists are the practical abilities that allow them to develop software and digital tools.
 Some of the top skills in this category include: